-Originally a part of the Rancho Sotoyomi land grant, these hundred acres were purchased in the mid-1800s by Archibald Carmichael.
-Ridge began farming the western half in 2000.
+Originally a part of the Rancho Sotoyome Spanish land grant, these one hundred acres were purchased in the mid-1800s by Archibald Carmichael.
+Ridge began farming the western half of the ranch in 2000.
 The soils differ considerably between the upper and lower blocks.
-The Carmichael comes from the blocks just below the abandoned right of way of the old Northwestern Pacific railroad.
-This is our third release from the ranch.
+The Carmichael comes from just east of the right-of-way of the old Northwestern Pacific railroad.
+This is our fourth release from the ranch.

-Fermentation: A six day natural fermentation carried out in small fermentors; pressed early; natural secondary fermentation started in tanks and finished in barrel by February 2009.
+Fermentation: A six day natural fermentation was carried out in small fermentors and pressed early; natural secondary fermentation started in tanks and finished in barrel by February 2009.

 Average Rating: 89.4